BlkPingu/railsBlog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This readme covers how to get the application up and running, versions and how to deploy

-Things you may want to cover:

 * Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+  - Rails 5.2.0
+  * ruby 2.4.1p111 (2017-03-22 revision 58053) [x86_64-darwin17]

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  - `bin/rails server` runs the project on *http://localhost:3000*

 * Deployment instructions

-* ...
+  * ​